A Guide to Cleaning Quartz Worktops

 Mining and Processing the Quartz

-The process begins with mining the quartz.
-Once extracted, the quartz is separated from any surrounding stone and sent for processing.
-It is then finely ground into a powder to form slabs.
+The operation of working has begun by mining quartz.
+Once extracted from the quarry itself, the quartz is separated from any associated stone and sent for processing.
+It is then milled very finely into a powder for making slabs into.

 Mining Quartz

-Once the quartz is ground, bonding agents are added, comprising 5-8% of the final product.
-These may include glass or metal flakes, polymer resins, and pigments, which contribute to the quartz’s final color and style.
-The resins render quartz non-porous, unlike natural stones, making it easier to clean and more hygienic.
+After grinding the quartz powder, some bonding agents are added, which constitute 5-8% of the mixture.
+These may include glass or metal flakes, polymer resins, and pigments that give color and design to the quartz.
+This makes them unlike natural stones: resins make quartz non-porous, therefore cleaning becomes easy and somewhat hygienic.

 Templating Your Quartz Worktop